ykurata/Loving-Sitter/README.md

 ## Features

-- Authentication with JSON Web Token.
+### Authentication with JSON Web Token.

 Hash password with bcrypt and generate a token in server.
 Store the token in the local storage when user logged in.

 <div align="center">
   <img src="./readme-assets/loving-sitter-login.gif" width="700" heigt="500">
 </div>
 <br />
 <br />

-- Create a profile.
+### Create a profile.

+User can create a profile with name, location, hourly rate, etc.
+Once user created the profile, saved profile is displayed on the profile form and user can edit the form.

 <div align="center">
   <img src="./readme-assets/loving-sitter-create-profile.gif" width="700" heigt="500">
 </div>